MasterClass Review: Is It Worth It? [50+ Courses Watched]

 - Tons of interesting stories from celebs

-Yeah, it sucks paying $180 upfront, but it’s for an entire year of unlimited access.
+Yeah, it sucks paying $180 upfront, but it’s for an entire years membership with unlimited access.

 MasterClass: Pros and Cons